mytrics/Bill-Splitter/README.md

 # Bill Splitter
- It split the bills into number of people who are sharing the bill.
+ It splits the bill among number of people who are sharing the bill.